serv/serv.github.io/_posts/2024-09-23-deploy-rails-721-app-to-azure-using-kamal.md

   - 'storage:/rails/storage'
 ```

-## 3.2 `kamal setup`
+## 3.2 `dotenv kamal setup`

-- You may get this error: `permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock` when you run `kamal setup` for the first time.
+- You may get this error: `permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock` when you run `dotenv kamal setup` for the first time.
 - For this run `sudo usermod -aG docker ${USER}` [[1]](https://github.com/basecamp/kamal/issues/405#issuecomment-1652527208)
 - If the command runs successfully, you should see